michiakig/maml/README.md

       | Branch (t1, t2) => Branch (reflect t2, reflect t1)
 ```

+## syntax

+Concrete syntax is mostly a subset of Standard ML, but diverges in a few to cut corners: no top-level function declarations, just value bindings to fns, value constructors must be capitalized (if it's good enough for Haskell...).

 ## building and testing

 Requires SML/NJ and [QCheck/SML](http://contrapunctus.net/league/haques/qcheck/qcheck.html) for tests.
-Install QCheck by following the instructions there (likely need to edit .smlnj-pathconfig) and then:
+Install QCheck by following the instructions there (likely need to edit ~/.smlnj-pathconfig) and then:

 `make -f Makefile_parser test`

 Would like to get it building under MLton, probably works but need to test and write build scripts (.mlb files).
-For now, test under SML/NJ:

 ## todo